Leuconotopicus villosus villosus, L. v. monticola

 Documentation: Specimen: UNSM ZM6321, 12 Dec 1895 Fort Robinson, Sioux Co.

 Taxonomy: There have been several recent changes in assignment of woodpeckers to genera.
-Leuconotopicus includes species previously assigned to Picoides (Fuchs and Pons 2015, Gill and Donsker 2017, Chesser et al 2018): Red-cockaded, Smoky-brown (of Mexico and South America), Arizona, Strickland’s (of central Mexico), Hairy, and White-headed.
+Genus Leuconotopicus includes species previously assigned to Picoides (Fuchs and Pons 2015, Chesser et al 2018): Red-cockaded, Arizona, Hairy, and White-headed of the US, Smoky-brown of Mexico and South America), and Strickland’s (of central Mexico).

-Seventeen subspecies are recognized, 11 of which occur north of Mexico (Gill et al 2021).
-Pyle (1997) separated 10 subspecies into four groups; the Interior Western Group contained subspecies septentrionalus including monticola, but Jackson et al (2020) and Gill et al (2021) retained monticola separate from septentrionalus, which we follow for reasons of simplicity in understanding ranges.
+Seventeen subspecies of Hairy Woodpecker are recognized, 11 of which occur north of Mexico (Gill et al 2022).
+Pyle (1997) separated 10 subspecies into four groups; the Interior Western Group contained subspecies septentrionalus including monticola, but Jackson et al (2020) and Gill et al (2022) retained monticola separate from septentrionalus, which we follow for reasons of simplicity in understanding ranges.
 Subspecies monticola winters south to Nebraska.
 Pyle’s (1997) Eastern Group consisted of terranovae of Newfoundland, villosus, breeding west to Central North Dakota and northern Texas, and audubonii, breeding east of villosus, from southern Illinois to eastern Texas.

 Possible occurrence of septentrionalis in winter in Nebraska is discussed under Winter.